Service • Agentic AI Development for E-commerce Brands

 Without max-step budgets, retry caps, and cost dashboards, a single bad input can rack up hundreds of dollars in token spend before anyone notices.

-“We can't tell if the agent is actually saving time.”
+“We can't tell if the agent is actually deflecting tickets.”

-Agents without baseline metrics or success-rate tracking are just expensive guesses.
+Agents without baseline metrics or resolution-rate tracking are just expensive guesses.
 ROI requires measurement built in from day one.

 Done right, agentic AI fixes all six.
 We treat agents like production systems — not tech demos.